This is a soft and moist pudding with morsels of melty chocolate in between and a chocolate sauce.

 If you make this recipe, please share it with me by tagging me on Instagram @adventureswithsugar or on Facebook at Adventures with Sugar.

-Please note that this recipe was last update on 10 July 2025.
+Please note that this recipe was last updated on 10 July 2025.
 I have simply doubled the ratio’s as I found that I want to make this for a crowd and it never goes to waste in our home.
 You are welcome to halve the recipe if you want to make a smaller batch.
 Just ensure you use a smaller baking dish, so that the sauce does not dry up.
 I have included the quantities in brackets if you want to make a smaller version.
 Increase the oven temperature to 180 degrees celcius and reduce the baking time to 30 – 35 minutes.

-CHOCOLATE SELF-SAUCING PUDDING
+CHOCOLATE SELF-SAUCING PUDDING (DOUBLE BATCH SERVES 10 – 12)

-- 240g self raising flour (120g)
+- 240g self-raising flour (120g)

 - 60g cocoa powder (30g)